SreeAditya-Dev/IoT-based-real-time-energy-monitoring-system/README.md

    - Live data displayed on dashboard

 2. **Energy Theft Detection**
-   - Identifies sudden current spikes using MQ3 sensor
+   - Create the load using DC motor and Vibrating sensor
    - Triggers buzzer and sends alerts on detection
    - Visual alerts in dashboard